-You might be thinking that you are too busy to manage another account and it isn’t worth your time and the hassle it takes to set one up.
-While it is true that there is some paperwork required, the savings will be well worth the hour or less it takes to make sense of the requirements and fill out the forms!
+You might be thinking you’re too busy to manage another account and it isn’t worth your time and hassle it takes to set one up.
+While it’s true there’s some paperwork required, the savings will be well worth the hour or less it takes to make sense of the requirements.
+And fill out the forms.

-You make contributions to Dependent Care FSA’s with pre-tax dollars, so you are not paying federal, state, Social Security, or Medicare taxes on the amount you put in your account.
+You make contributions to Dependent Care FSA’s with pre-tax dollars.
+So you’re not paying federal, state, Social Security, or Medicare taxes on the amount you put in your account.
 This reduces your adjusted gross income (AGI) for tax purposes.
-The average FSA participant pays 30% less in taxes vs. paying for care without an FSA.
-Try out this calculator to see what you would save!

 What Does an FSA Cover?